 Griffon offers defined contribution plans to most of its U.S. employees.
-In addition to employee contributions to the plans, Griffon makes contributions based upon various percentages of compensation and/or employee contributions, which were \$7,500 in 2011, \$5,200 in 2010 and \$5,800 in 2009.
+In addition to employee contributions to the plans, Griffon makes contributions based upon various percentages of compensation and/or employee contributions, which were \$7,300 in 2012, \$7,500 in 2011 and \$5,200 in 2010.

 The Company also provides healthcare and life insurance benefits for certain groups of retirees through several plans.
 For certain employees, the benefits are at fixed amounts per retiree and are partially contributory by the retiree.
-The post-retirement benefit obligation was \$2,177 and \$2,005 as of September 30, 2011 and 2010.
-The accumulated other comprehensive loss for these plans was \$78 and zero as of September 30, for 2011 and 2010, respectively and the 2011 and 2010 benefit expense was \$175 and \$87, respectively.
+The post-retirement benefit obligation was \$2,262 and \$2,177 as of September 30, 2012 and 2011.
+The accumulated other comprehensive loss for these plans was \$79 and \$78 as of September 30, for 2012 and 2011, respectively and the 2012 and 2011 benefit expense was \$76 and \$175, respectively.
 It is the Company's practice to fund these benefits as incurred.

-Griffon also has qualified and a non-qualified defined benefit plans covering certain employees with benefits based on years of service and employee compensation.
+Griffon also has qualified and non-qualified defined benefit plans covering certain employees with benefits based on years of service and employee compensation.
 Over time, these amounts will be recognized as part of net periodic pension costs in the Consolidated Statements of Operations.

 Griffon is responsible for overseeing the management of the investments of the qualified defined benefit plan and uses the service of an investment manager to manage these assets based on agreed upon risk profiles set by Griffon management.
 The primary objective of the qualified defined benefit plan is to secure participant retirement benefits.
 As such, the key objective in this plan's financial management is to promote stability and, to the extent appropriate, growth in the funded status.
 Financial objectives are established in conjunction with a review of current and projected plan financial requirements.
-The fair value of a majority of the plan assets were determined by the plans' trustee using quoted market prices identical instruments (level 1 inputs) as of September 30, 2011.
+The fair value of a majority of the plan assets were determined by the plans' trustee using quoted market prices for identical instruments (level 1 inputs) as of September 30, 2012.
 The fair value of various other investments were determined by the plan's trustee using direct observable market corroborated inputs, including quoted market prices for similar assets (level 2 inputs).
+The fair value of investments with significant unobservable inputs was supported by audited financial statements (level 3 inputs).